 In arguing for the belvedere’s removal, the lawsuit claims that it attracts "anti-Semitic graffiti and similar defacement."
 If someone defaces the Lincoln Memorial should it be removed?
 The problem is not with the belvedere but with those who deface it.
-Claims that the overlook has become a "haven for vice and crime" since the belvedere was built are debunked by the Lenox police chief.

 The belvedere has now been in place for a year, and its opponents grow increasingly strident and petty.
 The vast majority of Lenox residents who either like the belvedere or couldn’t care less about this endless dispute should be appalled by this treatment of the town and its officials.